Whipworms in Cats

 Whipworms in cats are incredibly rare outside of the tropics and subtropics.
 Ingestion of feces more than 9 days old or feces-contaminated soil is required for exposure and it is rare for cats to be exposed to enough eggs to develop a heavy worm burden.
 Cats are generally fastidious and selective about what they eat, so infestation in cats is very rare.

-Cases involving the very young, elderly, immunocompromised, ill, or those living in extreme filth are more likely to develop symptoms, which may include
+Cases involving the very young, elderly, immunocompromised, ill, or those living in extreme filth are more likely to develop symptoms.

 Cats who regularly receive broad-spectrum parasite control products are at much less risk because many of these also provide protection against intestinal parasites.